The Argument the Academics press against the Stoics

 "They summon the Stoics to face apparent facts.
 For in the case of things similar in shape but differing in substance it is impossible to distinguish the apprehensive presentation [or cognitive impression] from the false and non-apprehensive.
 If, for example, of two eggs that are exactly alike I offer each one in turn to the Stoic for him to distinguish between them, will the Sage be able on inspection to declare indubitably whether the egg exhibited is this one or that other one?
 And the same argument also holds good in the case of twins" (Sextus Empiricus, Against the Logicians I.408-410).

 "Arcesilaus... was the first to suspend his judgement owing to the contradictions of opposing arguments.
 He was also the first to argue on both sides of a question, and the first to meddle with the system handed down by Plato..."
 (Diogenes Laertius, Lives of the Philosophers IV.6.28).
-"It was entirely with Zeno, so we have been told, that Arcesilas [who changed the focus of the Academy] set on foot his battle, not from obstinacy or desire for victory, as it seems to me at all events, but because of the obscurity of the facts that had led Socrates to a confession of ignorance....
-Accordingly Arcesilas said that there is nothing that can be known, not even that residuum of knowledge that Socrates had left himself—the truth of this very dictum [that nothing can be known]: so hidden in obscurity did he believe that everything lies, nor is there anything that can be perceived or understood, and for these reasons, he said, no one must make any positive statement or affirmation or give the approval of his assent to any proposition, and a man must always restrain his rashness and hold it back from every slip, as it would be glaring rashness to give assent either to a falsehood or to something not certainly known, and nothing is more disgraceful than for assent and approval to outstrip knowledge and perception.
+1. "It was entirely with Zeno [the founder of Stoicism], so we have been told, that Arcesilaus set on foot his battle, not from obstinacy or desire for victory, as it seems to me at all events, but because of the obscurity of the facts that had led Socrates to a confession of ignorance....
+Accordingly Arcesilaus said that there is nothing that can be known, not even that residuum of knowledge that Socrates had left himself—the truth of this very dictum—so hidden in obscurity did he believe that everything lies, nor is there anything that can be perceived or understood, and for these reasons, he said, no one must make any positive statement or affirmation or give the approval of his assent to any proposition, and a man must always restrain his rashness and hold it back from every slip, as it would be glaring rashness to give assent either to a falsehood or to something not certainly known, and nothing is more disgraceful than for assent and approval to outstrip knowledge and perception.
 His practice was consistent with this theory—he led most of his hearers to accept it by arguing against the opinions of all men, so that when equally weighty reasons were found on opposite sides on the same subject, it was easier to withhold assent from either side.
 They call this school the New Academy..."
 (Academica I.45-46).